MSKose/movie-app-react/README.md

   });
 ```

-- Use this method to `Set an authentication state observer and get user data` :
+- Firebase method to `Set an authentication state observer and get user data` :

 ```jsx
 import { getAuth, onAuthStateChanged } from 'firebase/auth';